AbhijitMazumder97/Excel-Maven-Roasters-Coffee-Shop-Sales-Analysis/README.md

 ## Technical Skills Used
 - **Tools**: Microsoft Excel
 - **Techniques**:
-    - Pivot Tables: to feature the top 15 product types
+    - Pivot Tables: Used to feature the top 15 product types
     - calculated columns : Derived calculated columns like `Revenue`, `Day`,`Hour`, and `Month` using functions  `SWITCH`,`MONTH` ,`WEEKDAY` and `HOUR`.
     -  conditional formatting: Used the conditional formatting feature to highlight the `Revenue` column in the top 15 product types pivot table, ensuring darker shades highlight high revenue and lighter shades highlight lower revenue figures.

-- **Visualization**: Line charts, bar graphs, pivot tables and dashboard for insights presentation.
+- **Visualization**:
+    - `Line charts`: Used to feature the revenue growth trend
+    - `Bar graphs`: Used to feature daily, hourly sales and popular product categories.
+    - `Slicers`: Used a slicer with buttons for Hell's Kitchen, Lower Manhattan and Astoria to filter and analyze data specific to these locations.
 ---

 ## Dashboard Preview